lightclient/DelphiAPI/delphi_api/app/event_processor/README.md

 The event processor consumes events off the queue and places them into the database.

 ## Schemata
-The links below explain each event and what is done when each event is recieved
+The links below explain each event and what is done when each event is received.

+## Tests
+Tests can be run from the [test](test) directory using `pytest test_event_processor`

 ###### Delphi Smart Contract
 * [DelphiStake events](/docs/delphi_stake.md)
 * [DelphiVoting events](/docs/delphi_voting.md)